AmazingDD/EC-SNN/README.md

 python ecsnn.py -split -infer -arch=vgg9 -act=snn -device=cpu -split_dir=./splitted/ -dataset=cifar10
 ```

-For more details about each arguments, try reaching our Github pages later.
+_For more details about each arguments, try reaching our Github pages later._

 ### cifarnet quick start

-implement the following commands step by step to get the quick results.
+Implement the following commands step by step to get the quick results.

 ```
 # training